derkjerns/gifster/README.md

 TODO:
-- Implement the 'Insert Image' functionality.
-Will this need GUI?
-- Look at replacing prompt with GUI.
+- Look at replacing bookmark prompt with GUI, or removing it all together.
 - Create a real logo / icon to replace the placeholder.
+- Change fields for link storage (id: url, instead of url: name?)
+- Get rid of global var activeField?
+- Avoid sending message every time you add bookmark?
+- Refactor to use jQuery calls

 //////////////////////